 - Have a severely sore mouth or throat after a bone marrow transplant

 If you are severely malnourished before a major operation, you may benefit from tube feeding.
-Your doctor is most likely to suggest extra high calorie drinks from 8 to 10 days before your operation.
+More commonly your doctor will suggest extra high calorie drinks.
+You have these from 8 to 10 days before your operation.
 But they may suggest you have feeds through a tube into your stomach.
 If you can build yourself up a bit before your operation, it will help you to recover afterwards.
 You may not gain weight but your overall health will improve.
 This helps you heal faster and cope with the demands of a big operation.

 So far there is no real evidence that these feeding methods reverse malnutrition and cachexia if you have advanced cancer.
 But they may help you feel better.
 We have more information about managing diet problems in advanced cancer.

-This used to be called ‘total parenteral nutrition’ (TPN) but now it is often just called ‘parenteral nutrition’ (PN).
+This is called ‘parenteral nutrition’ (PN).
 This means being fed directly into your bloodstream through a drip into a vein.
 The feeds don't go through your normal digestive system.
 You have PN through a central line or a PICC line.
 A PICC line goes up a blood vessel in your arm and into a chest vein.
 Other types of central lines go into the chest and directly into a major blood vessel, as this diagram shows

 The end of the line hangs out of the chest.
-If not being used, the central line is sealed off with a cap.
-When it is time for your feeds the cap is taken off and the line is connected to the drip containing your PN.
-When all the feed has gone through, the line is flushed out with sterile salt water or an anticlotting solution and then sealed off again.
+When it is not being used, the central line is sealed off with a cap.
+When it is time for your feeds the cap is taken off.
+Then the line is connected to the drip containing your PN.
+When all the feed has gone through, the line is flushed out.
+This is with either sterile salt water or an anticlotting solution.
+The line is then sealed off again.

 This procedure is done by a specially trained nurse or doctor.
 You usually have the line put in under local anaesthetic in out patients.
 There can be complications.
 Sometimes lines get infected or blocked and have to be taken out and replaced.

-You are only likely to need PN feeding in circumstances when your gut is not working.
+You are only likely to need PN feeding when your gut is not working.
 For example, if you

 - Have severe sickness